Who We Are, What We Do - An Interview on Value

 2.Readers choice awards: for Dr. Kathy Hrinivich and for our clinic

-3. Dr. Kathy Hrinivich was featured in MOST magazine.
+3. Dr. Kathy Hrinivich was featured in The Record.
 Printed in the Waterloo region.

 5. In the year 2000, Stacey Ortwein, RVT graduated from the Canadian Veterinary Dental Technician program, the first of it's kind offered in our area by Dr. Fraser Hale who is a Board- Certified Veterinary Specialist.